 Each person and his or her family have their own unique circumstances.
 Also, each of you are at various stages of your life in terms of your careers, savings/investments, and financial situation.

 Let’s assume you have already decided on how much insurance you want, but simply can’t decide how long you want to have it in place.

 Choosing between a 20 or 30-year term depends largely on the reasons you want to buy life insurance in the first place.
-When it comes to term life insurance, the primary purpose of most people is to buy a policy for income replacement.
+When it comes to term life insurance, most people purchase coverage to provide a source of income for their family if they no longer around.

 Now, how old are you right now?
 If you’re in your twenties or thirties, you may have just bought a home or just started a family.
 At the very least, you want to ensure your kids are protected until they’re at least 18, or even more if you want add another 4 years for college.

 So, how do you decide?
 If you had a 20-year term policy and died 21 or 25 years from now, ask yourself how this would affect your spouse and family financially if you had no life insurance and your income was no longer available.
 If you answered – “Not good!” then we think you have your answer as to which term policy to buy.

 If you had to renew that policy today at age 45, then it would cost you a minimum of $29.00 per month or $348.00 per year.
 And that’s now!
 Twenty years down the road, it’s going to cost much more.
 Also, during that time it’s quite possible that your health is going to slip.
 You might have put on some weight, developed health problems such as diabetes or heart disease.